 The United States – Study of U.S. society and culture through such fields as history, government, international relations, economics, law, business, literature, intellectual history, sociology, religious pluralism, and cultural anthropology.

 Challenges of Contemporary Society – Comparative studies of contemporary civil society and social issues in Singapore and the United States.
-Subjects of particular interest include risk or crisis management issues, the impact of rapid technological development, (including challenges from the new media), finite resources, energy supply and environmental issues, transformation in educational systems, urbanization, gerontology and the family.
+Subjects of particular interest include issues of diversity, equity, and inclusion, challenges to freedom of speech and expression, innovation and entrepreneurship, and environmental issues.

 Transnational Issues of Global Society – Study related to transnational issues.
-Subjects of particular interest include health policy, international trade, labor and mobility, migration, environmental policy, energy and demography or human geography.
+Subjects of particular interest include geopolitics, climate resilience, security issues (e.g. cyber, maritime, food, etc.), emerging digital economy issues, and supply chain resilience.